Daphnin: Origin

-Daphne mezereum L. (mezereon) is a plant that grows mostly in Europe and Asia and is a member of the Thymelaeaceae family which contains 44 derivatives.
+Daphne mezereum (sometimes called mezereon) is a plant native to Europe and western Asia and is a member of the family Thymelaeaceae.
 The plants have different bioactive metabolites and pharmacological active molecules like anti-inflammatory, anti-cruor effects, reduction of blood coagulation, and the increase of uric acid excretion.
 However, the plant's berries and twigs contain daphnin, mezerein (damages the kidneys), and daphne toxin (heavy fevers and even causing death), which are toxic to humans and some animals.
 Daphnin is a hydroxycoumarin compound.
 Coumarins are a family of benzopyrones widely distributed in nature.

 Synthesis and isolation

 Daphnetin is a dihydroxy coumarin and can undergo enzymatic glycosylation to yield 7-O-glucoside also called daphnin.
 The reaction is catalyzed by the enzyme O-dihydroxy coumarin 7-O-glucosyltransferase.

-In Daphne odora, and possibly other Daphne plants, daphnin is formed from p-glucosyl oxycinnamic acid.
+In Daphne odora, and possibly other Daphne species, daphnin is formed from p-glucosyl oxycinnamic acid.
 The formed daphnin can be converted to 8-glucoside by the enzyme transglucosidase using hydrolysis and glycosidation.
 The formed 8-glucoside is energetically more stable than the 7-glucoside daphnin.

 Daphnin and its precursor daphnetin have also been found in Matricaria chamomilla, also known as chamomile.

-Publications show different approaches for isolating daphnin, most of which focus on making an extract of daphne mezereum followed by affinity separation.
+Publications show different approaches for isolating daphnin, most of which focus on making an extract of Daphne mezereum followed by affinity separation.
 Extraction is done by using absolute ethanol, methanol, and chloroform in a mixture at different concentrations, and are often used as eluting systems for the separation procedure on silica gel columns and as mobile phases for the TLCs.
 Multiple fractions are taken and identified by NMR and/or mass spectroscopy.

 Reactions and metabolism

 Hypouricemia effect

 Serum uric acid levels in organisms need to be at a certain level.
-A high concentration causes a uric acid crystal, hyperuricemia, and causes arthritis in different joints or in some cases kidney stones.
+A high concentration causes hyperuricemia, and causes gout or in some cases kidney stones.

 In vitro experiments with the reaction of dapnin and serum uric acid, inhibited by potassium oxonate, cause an increase in the hyperuricemic levels in mice for several hours, after which the level decreases.
 The dose-dependent concentration of daphnin is 100 mg/kg for mice.
 However, the dose-dependent concentration for humans is not known.